RajeshMajumder97/RajeshMajumder97/README.md

 - 📫 How to reach me **rajeshnbp9051@gmail.com** **+91,9051745225**

-- 🌱 Masters in Statistics from WBSU
+- 🌱 Pursuing PhD in Biostatistics from MAHE

 <h3 align="left">Connect with me:</h3>
 <p align="left">